mattecalcio/presstacular-api-ruby/README.md

-# mailermailer-ruby-api
+# mailermailer-api-ruby

-mailermailer-ruby-api is a Ruby based API wrapper for the MailerMailer XML-RPC API.
+mailermailer-api-ruby is a Ruby based API wrapper for the MailerMailer XML-RPC API.

 ## Installation

 Add this line to your application's Gemfile:

-    gem 'mailermailer-ruby-api'
+    gem 'mailermailer-api-ruby'

 And then execute: